 As they say in the business, most watches are like new cars and depreciate the minute you strap them on your wrist.
 But is this the case with every watch brand?
-Thankfully, no. Ask if Rolex watches can hold their value or even appreciate down the line and the answer is yes.
+Thankfully, no. Ask if pre-owned Rolex watches can hold their value or even appreciate down the line and the answer is yes.
 Although the beloved Oyster Perpetual you were given on your graduation will probably not be featured in a Christie’s watch auction catalogue, the value of your watch will hold over time; however, if you happen to have a 1970s Paul Newman Daytona in good nick hidden in the back of your sock drawer, you could be looking at six-digit figures.

-It would be naive to assume that buying a Rolex watch means you are going to make a windfall sometime in the future, but insider knowledge from the experts might help you select a model that will not just hold its value but actually appreciate down the line.
-Rolex’s sports watches – often referred to as instrument watches – are the models destined to perform well over time.
+It would be naive to assume that buying a new watch means you are going to make a windfall sometime in the future, but insider knowledge from the experts might help you select a model that will not just hold its value but actually appreciate down the line.
+Pre-Owned Rolex’s sports watches – often referred to as instrument watches – are the models destined to perform well over time.
 Today, the GMT-Master II, the iconic Submariner and the Cosmograph Daytona are all very desirable models.
-In fact, even the current Daytona model with a black ceramic bezel and stainless steel case is difficult to lay your hands on and few are available through the front door.
+In fact, even the Daytona model with a black ceramic bezel and stainless steel case is difficult to lay your hands on and few are available through the front door.
 There is always a waiting list.

-One of the best-loved pilot’s watches, the Rolex GMT-Master – aka the Pepsi watch, so called because of its red and blue bezel – was developed by Rolex in 1955 with the input of Pan Am pilots.
+One of the best-loved pilot’s watches, the pre-owned Rolex GMT-Master – aka the Pepsi watch, so called because of its red and blue bezel – was developed in 1955 with the input of Pan Am pilots.
 Revisited with a new two-tone black and blue ceramic bezel in 2015, the GMT-Master II is another highly desirable model that is known in the business as the “Bruiser” or “Batman” because of its new black and blue bezel.